hilalturkaslan/Ai_studies/README.md

- Ai study case for example
+ Ai is a study case for example